 Therefore, if you purchase a CSL policy and are at fault in an accident you may be better covered for accidents then with a split policy.
 For example, say you purchase a $300,000 CSL policy and are at fault in an accident.
 California minimum insurance laws require that you carry 15/30/5 in liability.
 Now if the car you damaged costs $15,000 to repair or total out then you are already $10,000 above your split liability policy.
 If medical bills for the other party are high, say $40,000, due to a few people being hurt in the accident then you are another $10,000 over your limits.
 You thus may be personally responsible for $20,000 of claims that exceed your split limits

 With a $300,000 combined singled limit (CSL) insurance policy everything should be covered in the example given above because you can to split the coverage up how you need it.
 Therefore, your PD liability can pay out $15,000 and your BI liability can pay out the $40,000, and you are still well below your $300,000 combined limit.

 The availability of these different forms of coverage varies from insurance company to insurance company.
-If you need an auto insurance quote, start here with us for your leased vehicle.
 If you have questions regarding your leasing paperwork or requirements that are placed on your leased vehicle, speak with the company with whom you have leased your vehicle for clarification.